frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

 # DESCRIPTION
-Clustering is a Machine Learning technique that involves the grouping of data points.
+Clustering is a machine learning technique that involves the grouping of data points.
 Hierarchical clustering is a general family of clustering algorithms that build nested clusters by merging or splitting them successively.

-The Agglomerative Clustering object performs a hierarchical clustering using a bottom-up approach, each observation starts in its own cluster, and clusters are successively merged together.
+The Agglomerative Clustering object performs a hierarchical clustering using a bottom-up approach.
+Each observation starts in its own cluster, and clusters are successively merged together.

 This module provides a client-server implementation, where the client application